SamuelMarks/xshell/README.md

-# [xshell] Project
-# Inspired by Gustavo Rodriguez-Rivera and Justin Ennen,I ntroduction to Systems Programming: a Hands-on Approach
+Inspired by Gustavo Rodriguez-Rivera and Justin Ennen: Introduction to Systems Programming: a Hands-on Approach systemsprogrammingbook.com
-# systemsprogrammingbook.com

 To compile,
 ```
 make
 ./xshell
 ```

-## Files
+Files
 ```
 shell.c, shell.h - contains built-in functions, execution functions, and how the shell functions.
 lexer/lex.l, put the input char together into tokens.